KylePFisher/CIST2100/T3/keyResources.md

   and data about our customers.
 Value is also provided through allowing our users to quickly use our application and website without slow response times.
 * Application developers - Our own
-  * In order to build an app we will need developers.
+  * In order to build an application we will need developers.
 We will be looking to hire a team of developers to put together our mobile app for
   Android and iOS devices.
-This provides value to the business as we need a well designed application to get our business rolling.
+This provides value to the business as we need a well-designed application to get our business rolling.
 * Store front (at office) - rent
   * We would most likely rent out space near major roads in the Omaha area.
 More specifically, a location around either I-80 or Dodge Rd would be most ideal.
 This would provide great value to our business as it would provide a central place for customers to ask questions as well as providing a central place for employees to work.
 * Laptops - purchase